Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 The word fragment completion task yields a count outcome bounded by the total number of trials, and therefore the dependent variable follows a binomial distribution.
 Accordingly, a Generalized Linear Model (GLM) with a binomial family and logit link function was used for all inferential tests.

 To ensure robustness, several diagnostic checks were performed.
 Prior to the main analyses, Levene's tests assessed homogeneity of variance across conditions.
-Model diagnostics were evaluated using simulated residuals via the DHARMa package, which is appropriate for GLMs with non-normal error distributions.
-Because influential observations may distort results, a sensitivity analysis was conducted by identifying cases exceeding a Cook's distance threshold of $4 / (n - k)$, removing them, and refitting the model to confirm the stability of findings.
+Model diagnostics were evaluated using simulated residuals via the DHARMa package (TODO cite), which is appropriate for GLMs with non-normal error distributions.
+Because influential observations may distort results (Aguinis, Gottfredson, & Joo, 2013), a sensitivity analysis was conducted by identifying cases exceeding a Cook's distance threshold of $4 / (n - k)$, removing them, and refitting the model to confirm the stability of findings.

 A significance level of $alpha = .05$ was applied throughout.
-To control the family-wise error rate across analyses within the same outcome domain (aggressive vs. anxious cognition), $p$-values were adjusted using the Bonferroni-Holm correction.
-Post-hoc power was calculated using G*Power 3 and was considered sufficient when exceeding 80%.
+To control the family-wise error rate across analyses within the same outcome domain (aggressive vs. anxious cognition), $p$-values were adjusted using the Bonferroni-Holm correction (Abdi, 2010).
+Post-hoc power was calculated using G*Power 3 (Cunningham & McCrum-Gardner, 2007) and was considered sufficient when above the commonly used 80% criterion (Aberson, 2011).

 #apa-figure(
   caption: [Aggressive and Anxious Word Completion Scores by Threat Condition],